 The Four Components

 General information about the plaintiff and defendant are recorded at the beginning of the interrogatory formal document.
-In the case of this sample interrogatory, two opposing parties are going to court regarding a car accident, so the names and addresses of both drivers would be included.
+In the case of this example of an interrogatory, two opposing parties are going to court regarding a car accident, so the names and addresses of both drivers would be included.

 Although it is obvious to a judge which court the lawsuit will be heard in, the location is important to higher courts and other legal professionals that may later take part.
 The specific case number and other lawsuit details are kept for easy reference when presenting it to the California judge.